Sort a Hierarchy by Custom Sort Logic

 If you want to sort a hierarchy in a specific order, you can do this for every level of the hierarchy.
 In the following example, we will show you how to create a sort order for a hierarchy showing continents and countries.

 First, create a hierarchy by using drag-and-drop to add the Country to the Continent.
-If you want to learn more about hierarchies, also take a look at this article.
+Learn how to create and change hierarchies.

 Now let's add a Zebra BI Table visual and show Costs for the newly created Continent hierarchy.
 To do this, add the Continent Hierarchy from the Regions table to the Category placeholder and the Cost field from the Sales table to the Values placeholder.